About the CSD Learns Team

 Digital Media Coordinator

-Keith Delk grew up in a small urban town in Illinois and currently resides in the USA capital.
+Keith Delk (he/him) grew up in a small urban town in Illinois and currently resides in the USA capital.
 He graduated with a BFA from Rochester Institute of Technology in New Media Design with a double minor in Entrepreneurship and PR & Advertising.
 At CSD Learns, Delk is responsible for leading and supporting all stages of educational video production.
 He often imagines a world where every business, institution and venue embraces access through technology.
 He enjoys getting off the grid, discussing new business ideas, experimenting with access technology, jogging, biking, brewmaking and playing in virtual reality whenever he can.

-A gaming wizard and digital design guru, Frank Griffin grew up nearby the Appalachian Mountains of North Carolina and now resides in Greensboro, NC.
+A gaming wizard and digital design guru, Frank Griffin (he/him) grew up nearby the Appalachian Mountains of North Carolina and now resides in Greensboro, NC.
 With a B.A. in Economics from UNC-Greensboro and a M.A. in Sign Language Education from Gallaudet University, Frank specializes in instructional design and eLearning content development.
 Originally in the educational field as an ASL & Deaf Studies professor (and still is, sort of), Frank became involved with instructional design when tasked with developing new curricula with ASL composition.
 Over the last five years, Frank has created online courses and written eLearning content for educational institutions, private companies and non-profit organizations.
 Challenges that fascinate Frank with instructional design involve strategies for bridging online content with social experiences where gaps are often seen.
 Frank’s other interests also involve early children language acquisition and Deaf education.

 When not working, Frank loves pizza, disc golf, video games and a good book, but most of all, beach trips with his wife, Alicia and their three children, Amari, Natalie and Madelyn.